 Ease of Use

 The bindings on the Xplore are decently secure, though multiple people in reviews online found that they loosen while walking due to the back strap not staying tight.
 In our experience, this strap never came completely loose, though it was hard to tighten (especially when cold).
 The extra strap length didn't stay in its retainer clips most of the time, leaving it to flop around.
 The front area that holds the toe of your boot secure also doesn't work with some larger boots, so if you can try these on with the boots you plan to wear before purchasing, that would be wise.

 The front straps on the Xplore cinch uniformly around the bulk of the foot, which we found quite comfortable.
 Larger boots may have issues though, because the binding system doesn't open up completely as it does on the MSR models, and the area meant to hold the toe secure is rather small.
 All in all, it was a decently cozy system if compatible with your footwear, but there are others we liked considerably better.

 This snowshoe is best for beginning snowshoers who don't plan to push into advanced or steep terrain.
 If you want to start out with something not too expensive that will work well on easy trails and for floating out in deep snow, this is a model to consider.
 But if you want to be able to get more technical in your outings, the Xplore isn't your best bet.

-At $130, this is the cheapest shoe we tested.
+This is one of the cheapest shoes we tested.
 It does, however, offer some of the largest surface area and, therefore, very good flotation.
-But for only $10 more, you can get either the Rendezvous or the MSR Evo, both of which performed better across the board.
+But for only a little more money, you can get either the Rendezvous or the MSR Evo, both of which performed better across the board.
 While we think the Xplore is a very decent beginner snowshoe, the fact of the matter is that there are better performing shoes for only a little bit more money.